Does SEO Still Matter in the Age of AI? What Therapists Need to Know in 2026

 AI tools don’t scan your whole site—they rely on structure.
 Help them (and your readers!) with:

-• TLDR summaries at the top
+• TLDR summaries of tables of content at the top of long posts

 • Clear headlines and bullet lists